 - Power integrity: high speed power distribution, power planes topology, board stack-up, bypassing capacitors, embedded passives, PCB production and materials, power supply noise classes, power integrity simulation demo;

-- IBIS modeling: creating IBIS models, modifying models, understanding the most important parameters of an IBIS model;
+- IBIS modelling: creating IBIS models, modifying models, understanding the most important parameters of an IBIS model;

 - EMC introduction: EMC compliance tests, emission, immunity to RF fields, EFT, bursts, pre-compliance testing, ESD, latch-up;